Octachron/olivine/README.md

 extensions (i.e. the interface with the various windows systems) due to a lack of OCaml libraries covering the corresponding window systems.

-Interaction with windows system is delegated to graphical interface libraries.
+Consequently, interaction with windows system is delegated to graphical interface libraries.
-A possible option is to use the patched tsdl library available at https://github.com/Octachron/tsdl/tree/support_2.04-06 or wait for the integration of this patch into tsdl proper.
+Recent version of the SDL libary (≥ 2.06) and the tsdl bindings (≥0.9.6) comes with Vulkan suport.

 # Generated binding naming conventions :